US grocery market, mapped

 How is this list refreshed?

 Orbital refreshes the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
 The June 2026 snapshot is the one quoted on this page.
-Progressive Grocer publishes annually and lags by 6 to 12 months.
-The Census Economic Census refreshes every five years (2017, 2022).
-Counts on this page move when stores open, close, or change hands, and the 2024 blocked merger plus the 2025 wave of Save A Lot store closures means the chain table is moving more than it used to.
+Counts move when stores open, close, or change hands, and the 2024 blocked merger plus the 2025 wave of Save A Lot store closures means the chain table is moving more than it used to.

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell to the chain HQ procurement team at Walmart Bentonville or Kroger Cincinnati, you need two phone numbers, not 40,000 records.
+First, if you only sell to the chain HQ procurement team at Walmart Bentonville or Kroger Cincinnati, you need two procurement contacts, not a long-tail map of the supermarket universe.
 Second, if you sell to grocery shoppers directly, you want consumer panel data, not B2B operator contacts.
-Third, if your sales motion only fires above 250,000 dollars in annual contract value, the long tail of single-store independents and franchised IGA operators will not fit your unit economics.
+Third, if your sales motion only fires above $250,000 in annual contract value, the long tail of single-store independents and franchised IGA operators will not fit your unit economics.
 Save your budget and call us when an enterprise-only motion stalls.

 Are IGA and Piggly Wiggly chains or independents?